huggingface/huggingface_hub/docs/hub/tutorial-add-library.md

     * List the packages required for your library to work in `requirements.txt`.
     * Update `app/main.py` with the tasks supported by your model (see [here](https://github.com/huggingface/huggingface_hub/tree/main/api-inference-community) for a full list of available tasks).
 Look out for the `IMPLEMENT_THIS` flag to add your supported task.

        ```python
        ALLOWED_TASKS: Dict[str, Type[Pipeline]] = {
            "token-classification": TokenClassificationPipeline
        }
        ```

-    * For each task your library supports, you will need to modify the `app/pipelines/task_name.py` files accordingly.
+    * For each task your library supports, modify the `app/pipelines/task_name.py` files accordingly.
 We have also added an `IMPLEMENT_THIS` flag in the pipeline files to guide you.
 If there isn't a pipeline that supports your task, feel free to add one.
 Open an [issue](https://github.com/huggingface/huggingface_hub/issues/new) here, and we will be happy to help you.
     * Add your model and task to the `tests/test_api.py` file.
 For example, if you have a text generation model:

        ```python
        TESTABLE_MODELS: Dict[str,str] = {
            "text-generation": "my-gpt2-model"
        }
        ```
 3. Finally, run the following test to ensure everything works as expected:

     ```bash
     pytest -sv --rootdir docker_images/your-awesome-library/docker_images/your-awesome-library/
     ```

-With these simple but powerful methods, you are able to bring the full functionality of the Hub into your library.
-Users can download your files stored on the Hub from your library with `hf_hub_download`, create repositories with `create_repo`, and upload files with `upload_file`.
+With these simple but powerful methods, you brought the full functionality of the Hub into your library.
+Users can download files stored on the Hub from your library with `hf_hub_download`, create repositories with `create_repo`, and upload files with `upload_file`.
 You also set up Inference API with your library, allowing users to interact with your models on the Hub from inside a browser.